CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Related Work

-\textbf{Large Language Models. } Recently, there has been an explosion in pretrained models in the biological and chemical domains, particularly large language models (LLMs) \citep{zhang_scientific_2024}.
+\textbf{Large Language Models. } Recently, there has been an explosion in pretrained models in the biological and chemical domains, particularly large language models (LLMs) \citep{zhang_scientific_2024, ramos_review_2024}.
 For example, ChatGPT is capable of answering questions related to general scientific knowledge.
-These language models can be further finetuned for applications such as answering questions about protein sequences (Pika, \citep{carrami_pqa_2024}) and for reaction synthesis planning (ChemCrow, \citep{bran_chemcrow_2023}), among others.
-LLMs present important benchmarks for enzyme functional classification and retrieval, given the widespread adoption of LLMs as science facilitators and their ease of use (in particular webserver-based approaches), compared to domain-specific methods.
-In this study, we include ChatGPT as a baseline.
+These language models can be further finetuned for applications such as answering questions about protein sequences (including Pika \citep{carrami_pqa_2024}, InstructProtein \citep{wang_instructprotein_2023}, InstructBioMol \citep{zhuang_instructbiomol_2024}, ProteinGPT \citep{xiao_proteingpt_2024}, and ProteinChat \citep{huo_multi-modal_2024}) and for reaction synthesis planning (ChemCrow \citep{bran_chemcrow_2023}), among others.
+LLMs present important benchmarks for enzyme functional classification and retrieval, given the widespread adoption of LLMs as science facilitators and their ease of use (in particular webserver-based approaches), compared to domain-specific methods \citep{laurent_lab-bench_2024}.

 \textbf{Multimodal Contrastive Learning. } Contrastive learning is an efficient and effective pretraining paradigm that aligns positive pairs and contrasts negative pairs simultaneously.
 The design of these pairs depends on the specific tasks, such as using data augmentations of the same image \citep{chen_simple_2020} or considering the topology and geometry of molecules \citep{liu_group_2023}.
 More recently, contrastive learning has shown success in aligning the representation space of different biological and chemical modalities, \textit{e.g.}, text and chemical structure alignment in MoleculeSTM \citep{liu_multi-modal_2023}, text and protein sequence alignment in ProteinDT \citep{liu_text-guided_2023} and ProteinCLIP \citep{wu_proteinclip_nodate}, reaction structure and protein structure alignment in CLIPZyme \citep{mikhael_clipzyme_2024}, and protein sequence and structure alignment in BioCLIP \citep{robinson_contrasting_2023} and with text in ProTrek \citep{su_protrek_nodate}, among others \citep{singh_contrastive_2023, zhang_scientific_2024}.
 Cross-modal alignment in the representation space has been shown to improve generalizability and improve performance on challenging tasks, such as out-of-distribution learning, zero-shot learning, and text-guided molecule design and optimization \citep{liu_text-guided_2023}.
 Consideration of multiple modalities may be especially important for the prediction of qualitative functions.